Classification of some cosets of Reed-Muller codes: Action of the affine general linear group

 where $\fix(s,t,m, \agl s)$ is the set $\{ f\in \boole(s,t,m) \mid f\circ \agl s \equiv f \mod \rmc(s-1,m)\}$, i.e. the kernel of the endomorphism of $\boole(s,t,m)$ defined by $f\mapsto f\circ\agl s$.
 In practice, we reduce the sum to the $\Gamma$, a set of representatives of conjugacy classes of $\aglm$, and $R(\agl s)$ the size of the conjugacy class of $\agl s$, see book \cite{BOOK} for the finite fields combinatoric details. \begin{lemma}[formula] For all $s,t$ such that $s\leq t\leq m$,

-\end{lemma} \begin{proof} Let us recall that the rank of a subgroup of the general linear group over a finite space is the same that the dual group.
+\end{lemma} \begin{proof} The number of orbits of a finite space $E$ under the action of a subgroup $G$ of the general linear group $\text{aut}(E)$ is the same that the number of orbits of the dual group $G^\ast$.
+The Lemma statement is a particular case of this result.
 For $\agl s\in\aglm$, the adjoint of the automorphism $f\mapsto f\circ\agl s$ corresponds to the inverse of $\agl s$, because

 The result follows using Burnside's formula by observing

 \end{proof}

 In this paper, by a classification at level $r$ of degree $k$ in $m$ variables, we mean a classification of $\boole(r+1,k,m)$, that is a set of orbit representatives at level $r$ under the right action of $\aglm$, and for each orbit representative $f$, a generator set of $\stableveldim( r, m, f)$, the stabilizer of $f$ at level $r$.
 It is important to note that at level $r$, we calculate modulo $\rmc(r,m)$, and we consider polynomials whose valuations are strictly greater than $r$.